Ida Straus

-Early life
+Early life and relations

-Rosalie Ida Blun was born in 1849 in Worms, Germany, to Nathan Blun (1815–1879) and his wife Wilhelmine "Mindel" (née Freudenberg; 1814–1868).
-She was the fifth of seven children, including Amanda (1839–1907), Elias Nathan (1842–1878), Louis (1843–1927), Augusta Carolina (1845–1905), Moritz (1850–1858) and Abraham Blun (1853–1881).
-She emigrated to the United States with her family.
+Rosalie Ida Blun was born in 1849 in Worms to Nathan Blün and his wife Wilhelmine "Mindel" (née Freudenberg).
+She was the fifth of seven children.
+She emigrated to the United States with her family in 1850.

-In 1871, Ida Blun married Isidor Straus (1845–1912), a German-Jewish American businessman.
+In 1871, Ida Blun married Isidor Straus, a German-Jewish American businessman.
+The couple was considered especially close by their friends and family.
+When Isidor traveled as part of his duties as a U.S. Representative for New York, or as co-owner of Macy's, they exchanged letters daily.
 She and Isidor had seven children: